hottbox/hottbox/README.rst

         $ pip install -e .

-    This will allow you to modify the source code in the way it will suite your needs.
-Additionally, you will be on top of the latest changes and will be able to start using new stable features which are located on **develop** branch until the official release.
+    This will allow you to modify the source code in the way it will suit your needs.
+Additionally, you will be on top of the latest changes and will be able to start using new stable features which are located on `develop <https://github.com/hottbox/hottbox/tree/develop>`_ branch until the official release.